-I’m Dr. Melody Abbene (she/her), a queer autistic clinical psychologist licensed in California (PSY29249) and Texas (38786).
+I’m Dr. Melody Abbene (she/her), a queer AuDHD (autistic plus ADHD) clinical psychologist licensed in California (PSY29249) and Texas (38786).
 I am passionate about working with neurodivergent adults of all ages, particularly autistic adults and adult ADHD-ers.
 I have expertise in anxiety, depression, trauma, disordered eating, chronic pain, chronic illness, and adjustment to disability.
 I also have an understanding of the nuanced discrimination that individuals with neurodivergencies and both apparent and non-apparent disabilities face on a regular basis, and I aim to support my clients in coping with these stressors and reaching a place of empowerment.

 I am deeply committed to approaching care in a compassionate and collaborative manner.
 I am not interested in imposing my beliefs about what my clients’ lives should look like.
 Instead, I take the time to gain an understanding of who they are, their cultural backgrounds, where their values and strengths lie, and what motivates them in order to support them in building and maintaining lives of meaning and fulfillment, regardless of circumstances.
 Using a combination of therapeutic strategies, I tailor treatment to each individual.